Standards of Academic Progress (SAP) for Financial Aid Recipients

 - A student must successfully complete at least 67 percent (student completion rate - pace) of all Seminole State courses taken (including transfer courses accepted by Seminole State);

 - A student must complete his/her degree within the 150 percent time frame (example: an associate degree requiring 60 credit hours must be completed within 90 credit hours).
+At the point that this is determined to be mathematically impossible, aid will be suspended.

 Minimum Cumulative 2.0 GPA